 They're simple.
 State 529 plans are easy.
 Choose an investment option and make contributions and the plan does the rest.
 Sit back while the state or a third party, such as an investment firm, manages your funds.

 Contributions may be state-tax deductible.
 Two-thirds of the states and the District of Columbia give a tax deduction or credit for contributions.
 Rules vary, so check with your state for more details.
 If your child skips college, you can make the recipient a sibling, grandchild, niece or nephew (or even yourself) without losing the tax break.

 They're portable.
 Depending on the state, you can choose from a number of different investing options.
 You also can switch investment tracks within the plan once a year.
 And if you don't like your state's plan, shop around.
 Plans are open to residents and nonresidents alike.
 You also can roll your savings into another state's plan without penalty.

-There are no set annual contribution or income limits.
+There are no nationwide annual contribution or income limits.
 Contribution limits vary by state, and some states do not limit contributions at all -- a good option for grandparents looking to transfer assets through estate planning.

 Don't think of Coverdell ESAs and 529 plans as mutually exclusive.
 If you have the money, consider funding both.
 ESAs also can be spent on private school tuition or other qualified educational expenses.

 Which state has the best plan?

 If you live in a state that offers a deductible contribution, there's probably no need to look further.
 Your savings on taxes likely will overcome any shortcomings your state's 529 plan might have.

 What makes these state plans so good?
 Low expenses and plenty of investing options, two things you should focus on when making your choice.